 Virginia doesn’t recognize other states’ medical marijuana cards.

 Washington does not have medical marijuana reciprocity.
-However, it is legal for those over 21 with photographic identification to purchase up to one ounce of cannabis.
+However, it is legal for those over 21 to purchase up to one ounce of cannabis.